Truth serum: United States

-In 1967, Perry Russo was administered sodium pentothal for interrogation by District Attorney Jim Garrison in the investigation of JFK's assassination.
+In 1967, during his investigation into the assassination of President John F. Kennedy, New Orleans District Attorney Jim Garrison arranged for his key witness, Perry Russo, to be administered sodium pentothal before being questioned about his knowledge regarding an alleged conspiracy.
+Russo would later describe "his conditioning by the DA's office as a complete brainwashing job".

+In 1995, during the search for evidence that could acquit Andres English-Howard, his defense attorney employed methohexital.

 More recently, a judge approved the use of narcoanalysis in the 2012 Aurora, Colorado shooting trial to evaluate whether James Eagan Holmes's state of mind was valid for an insanity plea.
 Judge William Sylvester ruled that prosecutors would be allowed to interrogate Holmes "under the influence of a medical drug designed to loosen him up and get him to talk", such as sodium amytal, if he filed an insanity plea.
-The hope was that a 'narcoanalytic interview' could confirm whether or not he had been legally insane on 20 July, the date of the shootings.
+The hope was that a 'narcoanalytic interview' could confirm whether or not he had been legally insane on July 20, the date of the shootings.
 It is not known whether such an examination was carried out.

-William Shepherd, chair of the criminal justice section of the American Bar Association, stated, with respect to the Holmes case, that use of a "truth drug" as proposed, "to ascertain the veracity of a defendant's plea of insanity... would provoke intense legal argument relating to Holmes's right to remain silent under the fifth amendment of the US constitution."
-Discussing possible effectiveness of such an examination, psychiatrist August Piper stated that "amytal's inhibition-lowering effects in no way prompt the subject to offer up true statements or memories."
-Psychology Today's Scott Linfield noted, as per Piper, that "there's good reason to believe that truth serums merely lower the threshold for reporting virtually all information, both true and false."
+William Shepherd, chair of the criminal justice section of the American Bar Association, stated, with respect to the Holmes case, that use of a "truth-drug" as proposed, "to ascertain the veracity of a defendant's plea of insanity ... would provoke intense legal argument relating to Holmes's right to remain silent under the fifth amendment of the US constitution".
+Discussing possible effectiveness of such an examination, psychiatrist August Piper stated that "amytal's inhibition-lowering effects in no way prompt the subject to offer up true statements or memories".
+Psychology Today's Scott Linfield noted, as per Piper, that "there's good reason to believe that truth-serums merely lower the threshold for reporting virtually all information, both true and false".